AlessioGr/swc-plugin-strip-components/Readme.md

 ```

-## nullify arguments to a specified function
+## 2. Nullify arguments to a specified function

 This can be useful if this plugin is conditionally enabled, and you only want components (or any code, really) to be available on the client-only (so, if this swc plugin is not enabled).